-Inspired by the classic Spanish sauce known as romesco, this Roasted Red Pepper Romesco Dip Recipe’s only problem is how crave-worthy it is.
+Let us introduce this romesco dip, one of our most-requested dips of all time!
+Inspired by the classic Spanish sauce known as romesco, this Roasted Red Pepper Romesco Dip Recipe’s only problem is how fast it gets eaten.

-Like any respectable spread, you quickly find yourself (and, let’s be honest, I’m speaking from first-hand experience here) using it any and everywhere, from amping up your morning avocado toast to pairing it with grilled spatchcocked chicken as a topping for scrambled eggs, or as a very much welcome addition to your next grilled cheese.
+Like any respectable spread, you quickly find yourself (and, let’s be honest, I’m speaking from first-hand experience here) using it any and everywhere.
+As in, use this romesco dip to amp up your morning avocado toast, slather it on turkey sandwiches, serve it with roasts like spatchcocked chicken, toss it with pasta, use it for scrambled eggs, or as a very much welcome addition to your next grilled cheese.

 What Is Romesco Sauce?

 Before we go much further, we should say what this is not.
-This is a dip inspired by Spain’s ubiquitous Romesco sauce, but it is not an authentic recipe for that.
+Spain’s ubiquitous Romesco sauce inspires this romesco dip, but it is not an authentic recipe and is in no way supposed to be actual romesco sauce.

-You see, romesco is a sauce that comes from Spain’s Southeast Catalonia region though it often appears on tapas menus across the country.
-You’ll find variations on the recipe, but the most common base is roasted tomatoes, roasted garlic, nuts, olive oil, and a local pepper known as nyora pepper.
+Romesco is a sauce that comes from Spain’s Southeast Catalonia region though it often appears on tapas menus across the country.
+You’ll find variations on the recipe, but the most common base is a combination of roasted tomatoes, roasted garlic, nuts, olive oil, and a local nyora pepper.
 This all gets mixed by hand in a mortar and pestle for a rustic puree whose texture is not unlike a classic pesto sauce.

-The result is a sauce that is a bit smoky, tangy, a touch sweet, and totally delicious.
+The result is a sauce that is a bit smoky, tangy, sweet, and totally delicious.
 It was traditionally served with fish but went with all the things.
-If you want to make the from-scratch classic romesco sauce, this recipe is a good place to start.
+This recipe is an excellent place to start if you want to make the from-scratch classic romesco sauce.

 What Is Romesco Dip?

-We gotta sauce for all the “classic” and “authentic” references we just made: romesco dip is not a dish you find in Spain.
-Sure, you’ll see romesco sauce used in myriad ways, but it’s not sold as a dip like, say, hummus is here in the States.
+We gotta sauce for all the “classic” and “authentic” references we just made: romesco dip is not a dish you will find in Spain.
+Sure, you’ll see romesco sauce used in myriad ways, but it’s not sold as a dip like hummus here in the States.

 This dip came about because we were traveling in Spain and found ourselves eating the Romesco sauce right off the spoon and wishing we had more.
-And because we wanted it on everything from crusty bread to crudites.
+And because we wanted it on everything from crusty bread to crudites aka cut-up veggies.

 How To Make This Dip